FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Potty training your puppy is one of the most important things you will do for your relationship with your dog.
 The overall goal is to house train your dog so that eventually you will feel comfortable leaving them to roam the house even when you are not there.
 The first step in that process, of course, is potty training.
 The last thing that you want to have to worry about when you are away is that your dog will mess up your home, so potty training is a vital first step.

-The first question most people ask is how long the potty training process will take.
+The first question most dog owner asks is how long the potty training process will take.
 The truth is that it will be different for different dogs and in different circumstances.
 For instance, if you begin potty training when your puppy is eight months old, it will be a much different process than a more mature five-month-old dog.
 Most people will tell you that between four and six months is average but that it could take considerably longer or shorter than those time frames.

 As you continue reading, you will see some of the important things that you should do to make the potty training process successful for both you and your puppy.
-Make sure that you are starting the process at the right time when your puppy is at least eight weeks old so that they have enough bladder control to succeed.
+Make sure that you are starting the process at the right time when your puppy is at least eight weeks old.
+So that they have enough bladder control to succeed.
 House training your puppy requires patience, commitment, and consistency to achieve your goal.
 Following the basic guidelines and principles that follow will help you learn how to potty train a dog.

 A Defined Space